talaat197/simple-erp/modules/FrontHrm/README.md

 2. ~~Copy `rep889.php` to FA `reporting` folder.~~
 3. Copy `dejavu font files` to FA `reporting/font` folder.
 4. ~~Replace `reporting/includes/reporting.inc` with `reporting.inc` in the FrontHrm.~~
-5. For FrontAccounting 2.4.4 up to now: just install and active normally.
+5. For AgroPhos 2.4.4 up to now: just install and active normally.
 For the earlier versions, do the following:

 - Comment out block of codes from lines 215 to 220 of `admin/inst_module.php`.
 - Install and active the module.